etternagame/etterna/README.md

 ## Building

 All details related to building are in the [Building.md](Docs/Building.md) file.
-Since Etterna is cross-platform, you should be able to use any recent version of Windows, macOS, or Linux distribution.
+Since Etterna is cross-platform, you should be able to build on any recent version of Windows, macOS, or Linux.

 ## Documentation